grant-olson/fpga9685/README.md

 Note that you should avoid the the ALL CALL address `0x70` although it is physically possible to set this address via the pins.

+## MODE1 RESTART bit

+This has complicated behavior and the datasheet explanation is short.
+I've implemented what I believe the correct behavior is and compared to a real PCA9685.
+Here is my understanding of the `RESTART` bit behavior.

+1. When set to 1 this indicates we are *ready* to restart the PWM circuitry with all old values.
+This also implies we are **paused** because we have not actually restarted.
+2. Putting the device to `SLEEP` sets the `RESTART` bit high.
+3. Coming out of sleep will keep this high, meaning once again: we are *ready* to restart but waiting a reason to come out of pausing.
+4. To indicate we are not paused, while we are **not** in `SLEEP` mode we write a 1 to the `RESTART` bit.
+This acts as a trigger and clears the `RESTART` bit unpausing PWM signal generation.

+    NOTE: This is the only time a user can write to the register.
+5. Barring that, a change to the PWM settings will automatically set `RESTART` low and resume PWM signal generation.
+This happens when
+    either:

+    1. In default `OCH` mode, update on `STOP`, when a value is written to any of the `LED_` registers, including `LED_ALL_` registers.
+    2. In `OCH` mode, update on `ACK` we have completed and atomic update by writing to all 4 registers for a single PWM channel.
+6. Any system reset commands will also clear the bit.

 ## Clock and PreScale